FrancescoXX/4c-site/CONTRIBUTING.md

 # ✨ Contributing to this project

-First off all, thanks for taking the time to contribute! 🎉👍
+First of all, thanks for taking the time to contribute! 🎉👍

 ## 💣 Reporting Bugs